LaendleEnergy/LaendleEnergy.github.io/index.md

 - Suggestions on when to turn on which devices, like e.g. "PV system brings x electricity right now so it would be reasonable to turn on applicance y now", or turn on washing machine in 3h.

 ---

+**Submission: Presentation and Documentation** (11.01.24)

+_Author_: Bianca

+- Document what else could be done in the future (which we didn't have time to do)
+- When presenting: First introduce what it is about before moving on to the technical part (What did we want to do?
+What did we do?)
+- Concentrate on the essentials
+- Technical quality for the existing should be right
+- Define what is left out and document this as a possible extension
+- Presentation requests:
+  - Overview (What we wanted to do, what has been done, what is missing)
+  - Address each topic area from each coach

 ### 1.2.
 Data management (Peter Reiter) <a name="peter"></a>